 Le Tote Maternity

-Le Tote does “fashion rental for everyday style,” and anyone can go back and forth from the “classic” to “maternity” versions of the service.
+Le Tote does “fashion rental for everyday style,” and anyone can go back and forth from the classic to maternity versions of the service.
 Fill out a style profile, and then a stylist chooses clothes and accessories for you.
-The kicker is that you can say “yea” or “nay” to these items before they’re ever sent.
-We all have our individual taste, after all.
+You can say “yea” or “nay” to these items before they’re ever sent.
 Payment is for membership, not per item.
 Keep anything you like.

 What you get: Maternity clothing items and accessories.

-How it works: Get a “tote” with clothes and accessories based on your current needs and fashion preferences.
-When you’re ready to change it up, return the whole tote and get a new one.
+How it works: Fill out a style profile to have a stylist choose clothes and accessories for you.
+Choose which you like and replace any you don’t.
+You’ll then get a tote with clothes and accessories based on your current needs and fashion preferences.
+When you’re ready to change it up, return the items (or buy them to keep them permanently) and get a new tote.

 Best for: Women who need a little office wear and a little weekend wear.